 Just type in the command node -v, and you should get this result:

-Now you can proceed to create your own JavaScript scraper by following the steps below:
+Now you can create your own JavaScript scraper by following the steps below:

 1. Create A Folder For Your Project

-You have to create a folder where you can save your JavaScript files for scraping.
+You must create a folder to save your JavaScript files for scraping.
 To do that, follow these steps:

-1. Create a folder anywhere you like.
-This will be your workspace for your web scraper project.
+1. Create a folder anywhere.
+This step will be your workspace for your web scraper project.
 You can name it Webscraper-project.

 2. Launch your VS Code.